Climate change in Europe: Effects on people

+Climate change severely endangers the population in Europe, according to the EAA risk assessment, while "climate threats " are growing faster than our societal preparedness,".
+Those effects are felt in southern and central Europe.
+It includes heat waves, flooding, transmission of diseases by mosquitos and more.

-Health impacts
+Health effects

 Heat waves

+Due to climate change temperatures rose in Europe and heat mortality increased.
+From 2003–12 to 2013–22 alone, it increased by 17 deaths per 100,000 people, while women are more vulnerable than men.

 In the absence of climate change, extreme heat waves in Europe would be expected to occur only once every several hundred years.
 In addition to hydrological changes, grain crops mature earlier at a higher temperature, which may reduce the critical growth period and lead to lower grain yields.
 The Russian heat wave in 2010 caused grain harvest down by 25%, government ban wheat exports, and losses were 1% of GDP.
 The Russian heat wave 2010 estimate for deaths is 55,000.

-A study of future changes in flood, heat-waves, and drought impacts for 571 European cities, using climate model runs from the Coupled Model Inter-comparison Project Phase 5 (CMIP5) found that heat-wave days increase across all cities, but especially in southern Europe, whilst the greatest heatwave temperature increases are expected in central European cities.
-For the low impact scenario, drought conditions intensify in southern European cities while river flooding worsens in northern European cities.
-However, the high impact scenario projects that most European cities will see increases in both drought and river flood risks.
-Over 100 cities are particularly vulnerable to two or more climate impacts.

 The summer of 2003 was probably the hottest in Europe since at least AD 1500, and unusually large numbers of heat-related deaths were reported in France, Germany and Italy.
 It is very likely that the heat wave was human-induced by greenhouse gases.

 These extreme weather changes may increase the severity of diseases in animals as well as humans.
 The heat waves will increase the number of forest fires.
-Experts have warned that climate change may increase the number of global climate refugees from 150 million in 2008 to 800 million in future.
-International agreement of refugees does not recognize the climate change refugees.
+Experts have warned that climate change may increase the number of global climate refugees from 150 million in 2008 to 800 million in future; however, the Convention Relating to the Status of Refugees does not recognize climate change refugees.

 The heat wave in 2018 in England, which would take hundreds of lives, would have had 30 times less of a chance of happening, without climate change.
 By 2050, such patterns would occur every 2 years if the current rate of warming continues.

 The heat wave in summer of 2019 as of June 28, claimed human lives, caused closing or taking special measures in 4,000 schools in France only, and big wildfires.
 Many areas declared state of emergency and advised the public to avoid "risky behaviour" like leaving children in cars or jogging outside in the middle of the day".
 The heatwave was made at least 5 times more likely by climate change and possibly even 100 times.

-In 2022, severe heatwaves occurred in Western Europe.
-Only in Spain from 10 to 16 of July 510 people died from heat directly.
-Wildfires emerged in different places and burned vast territories.
-Dozens of thousand people fled them.
+In 2022, severe heatwaves occurred in Western Europe.Wildfires emerged in different places and burned vast territories causing tens of thousands of people to flee their homes.
+In Spain 510 people died from heat between 10 and 16 July.

+68% of European respondents have experienced at least one direct effect from an extreme weather event.
+Among these effects, 21% faced transportation disruptions, 20% encountered power outages or energy supply challenges, and another 20% dealt with health-related issues.
+Additionally, 19% reported the destruction of forests or natural areas near their residences.